atulshanbhag/Layerwise-Relevance-Propagation/README.md

 # Deep-Taylor-Decomposition
-Implementation of Deep Taylor Decomposition for heatmapping "deep" layers
+Implementation of Deep Taylor Decomposition for heatmapping "deep" layers, using Tensorflow.